 Investments are assessed on a case-by-case basis: acquisitions are expected to be earnings-enhancing in the early phase of their integration and value-enhancing shortly thereafter.
 Similar criteria exist for organic investments, although the pursuit of longer-term growth projects invariably requires a longer view on expected returns.

-When designing growth projects, we carefully consider overall contribution to our Let’s go for Zero ambitions.
+When designing growth projects, we carefully consider overall contribution to our sustainability/ESG ambitions.

-Understanding the increasing importance of climate resilience, we are supporting the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD) and are enhancing the mitigation of our climate-related risks and opportunities.
-Managing these risks and opportunities is closely linked to our business model, our global operations and environmental impact on society.
+Understanding the increasing importance of climate resilience, we integrate the recommendations of the Task Force on Climate Related Financial Disclosures (TCFD), mitigate our climate-related risks and pursue opportunities linked to climate change mitigation.
+Managing these risks and opportunities is closely linked to our business model and our vision for global operations and positive impact on society.

-To deliver operational excellence, Umicore focuses on 3 pillars: people, competencies and values.
+To deliver operational excellence, Umicore focuses on three pillars: people, competencies and values.

-People need to be equipped and digitalization roles filled, which is the task of the Umicore Technical and Digital Academy as described above.
+People need to be equipped and digitalization roles filled, which is the task of the Umicore Technical and Digital Academy.
 Competencies are developed in centers of expertise, such as the cloud center of expertise, the computational science center, the data management center and the robotics center.
 Values are developed in roadmaps and project managers guide business units to set up projects.

-KPIs on operational excellence and digitalization have been set up and some business units have been given objectives from the management board, for example to improve EBIT due to digitalization.
+KPIs on operational excellence and digitalization have been set up and business units have been given objectives from the management board, for example to improve EBIT through digitalization.

-Specific internal policies and guidelines have been developed to frame the Company’s approach to specific operational aspects including ROCE calculation methodologies, ROCE targets and Mergers & Acquisitions.
+Specific internal policies and guidelines have been developed to frame Umicore’s approach to specific operational aspects including ROCE calculation methodologies, ROCE targets and Mergers & Acquisitions.

-The Business Group Executive Vice-Presidents are each responsible for the overall operational performance of their business group.
+Management Board members are each responsible for operational management and performance within their reporting lines.
+The Chief Strategy Officer leads the Digitalization & Operational Excellence Board and has oversight of mergers and acquisitions supported by the Corporate Development department, and of ensuring the Group’s operational integration of the 2030 RISE objectives and monitoring performance.
 At business unit level, the head of the business unit is responsible for the overall operational performance.
 The general manager of each site has a similar responsibility at site level.
-Implementation and performance against environmental and social KPIs are monitored as part of the ESG Board.

-All business units develop a business roadmap spanning 15+ years and translate this into a product and service roadmap, which in turn translates into a technology and competence roadmap.
+All business units develop a business roadmap that translates to a product and service roadmap, both of which are linked to a technology and competence roadmap.
 These roadmaps are validated regularly based on changes in markets and technologies and are used to steer our project and activity portfolio.

 R&D at Umicore consists of a hybrid R&D organization, with business-specific R&D complemented with corporate R&D and a new business incubator, each with specific roles and responsibilities.
-These R&D departments come together in an innovation excellence board, reviewing how R&D can analyze, measure and improve effectiveness and efficiency.
-The innovation excellence board also evaluates cross-activity synergies and common topics including R&D talent development, digitalization of R&D, and advises the CEO on innovation management.
+These R&D departments come together in an innovation excellence working group, reviewing how R&D can analyze, measure and improve effectiveness and efficiency.
+This working group also evaluates cross-activity synergies and common topics including R&D talent development, digitalization of R&D and advises the CEO on innovation management.

-The management board reviews the complete portfolio of technology and innovation on a quarterly basis, covering all program milestones, competences and innovation value and performance KPIs.
-This is managed by the CEO and coordinated by corporate R&D through a central project management office, which connects to various project management offices across Umicore for alignment.
+The Management Board reviews the complete portfolio of technology and innovation on a quarterly basis, covering all program milestones, competences and innovation value and performance KPIs as part of the tactical Technology & Innovation Board, which is led by the CEO and coordinated by corporate R&D through a central project management office, which connects to various project management offices across Umicore for alignment.

 Business units are responsible for the setup, delivery and evaluation of their project portfolio in line with customer and market expectations.

-An internal Group EHS Guidance Note details the approach to measuring and reporting on each relevant environmental indicator.
-In addition, a specific internal policy on energy efficiency created a high level of awareness and commitment at sites and within business units to strive for continual energy efficiency improvement.
-Umicore also encourages all business unit initiatives that increase recycling potential.
-On a global scale, metals recycling reduces the environmental impact related to the sourcing and transformation of metals into products.
+An internal Group EHS Guidance Note, where the environmental guidance was developed in accordance to ISO14001 “Environmental Management Systems”, is applicable worldwide for all consolidated operations where Umicore has management control, including all business units and to the extent relevant and applicable, corporate functions.
+It details the approach to measuring impacts, performance and risks and reporting on environmental topics including eco-efficiency, emissions to air, water and soil, waste generation, energy use and climate change.
+In addition, a specific internal Energy efficiency and reduction of carbon footprint policy brings a high-level awareness and commitment at sites and within business units to strive for continual energy efficiency improvement.
+Umicore also encourages all initiatives that increase recycling potential.
+On a global scale, metals recycling reduces the environmental, climate and social related impacts to the sourcing and transformation of metals into products.

 Our approach to workforce management derives from the vision, values and organizational principles found in The Umicore Way and is reflected in the Global Framework Agreement on Sustainable Development, to which we subscribed in 2007, and renewed in 2019.
 Umicore implements the guidance on Human Rights, collective bargaining, equal opportunities, violence and harassment at work, safe and healthy working conditions and environmental issues.

-With our Let’s go for zero strategy, we commit to zero inequality and zero harm.
-While Umicore’s Let’s go for zero targets determine a special focus, we believe it is equally important to continuously monitor, control and report our social performance in other areas.
-A detailed overview of our workforce performance indicators can be found in Employees and in the Social Statements.
+Umicore is committed to zero inequality and zero harm and we believe it is equally important to continuously monitor, control and report our social performance and the wellbeing of our workforce.
+Our workforce performance indicators can be found in Employees and in the Social Statements sections of this report.

 An internal Group Social Reporting Guidance Note provides detailed guidance on measuring and reporting on social performance.
 Specific internal policies have been developed to frame specific elements of our social management approach including Diversity & Inclusion, Recruitment, Safety, Human Rights and Working Conditions and Training & Development.